An abdominoplasty, also known as a tummy tuck or tummy surgery is a common body contouring procedure to tighten and tone the abdominal wall muscles.

-By removing excess skin and fat, then increasing the strength of the abdominal wall, this procedure can achieve a tighter, flatter tummy.
-A tummy tuck is generally performed on both men and women alike who have a healthy weight range wishing to remove excess skin and fat, that no amount of diet or exercise can correct.
+A tummy tuck is generally performed on both men and women who have a healthy weight range wishing to remove excess skin and fat, that no amount of diet or exercise can correct.
+By removing the loose skin and fat and increasing the strength of the abdominal wall, this procedure can achieve a tighter, flatter abdomen and tummy.

 This improved shape can result in long-term positive effects on your lifestyle, exercise, and overall well-being.
 Patients often say how much easier daily activities become, such as walking, running and exercising.